ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-groups/index.md

 You can mix and match at will, every level can have any number of Columns and Column Groups and in any order.
 The difference in Column vs Column Group definitions is as follows:

-- The 'children' attribute is mandatory for Column Groups and not applicable for Columns.
+- The `children` attribute is mandatory for Column Groups and not applicable for Columns.
-- If a definition has a 'children' attribute, it is treated as a Column Group.
-If it does not have a 'children' attribute, it is treated as a Column.
+- If a definition has a `children` attribute, it is treated as a Column Group.
+If it does not have a `children` attribute, it is treated as a Column.
-- Most other attributes are not common across groups and columns (eg 'groupId' is only used for groups).
-If you provide attributes that are not applicable (eg you give a column a 'groupId') they will be ignored.
+- Most other attributes are not common across groups and columns (eg `groupId` is only used for groups).
+If you provide attributes that are not applicable (eg you give a column a `groupId`) they will be ignored.

 ## Showing / Hiding Columns